System-Admins/PowerShell/cheat-sheet/README.md

 # Cheat Sheet for PowerShell

-This page shows a examples and simple commands that can help you on the way with PowerShell scripts and module.
+This page shows a examples and simple commands that can help you on the way with PowerShell scripts and modules.

+**Table of content**:

+[TOC]

 ## Version